 - The Future of Transferable Development Rights in the Supreme Court, 73 Ky.
 L.J.
 759 (1985) (symposium article).

 - The Future of Transferable Development Rights in the Supreme Court, 2 Agric.
 L. Update 1 (1985).

 - The Kahan Report, Ariel Sharon, and the Sabra/Shatilla Massacres in Lebanon: Responsibility under International Law for Massacres of Civilian Populations, Utah L. Rev. 373 (1985).

-- Co-author, International Environmental Law in U.S. Courts, in ASIL Judicial Benchbook on International Law (Diane Amman, ed. forthcoming 2015) (with Anastasia Telesetsky).
+- International Environmental Law in U.S. Courts, in ASIL Judicial Benchbook on International Law (Diane Amman ed.
+2015) (with Anastasia Telesetsky).
 Online.

 - Human Security and Military Preparedness, in The Law of Adaptation to Climate Change U.S. and International Aspects (M. Gerrard & K. Kuh, eds., American Bar Association 2012).

 - Enforcing International Environmental Law Through Domestic Law Mechanisms in the United States: Civil Society Initiatives against Global Warming, in Compliance and Enforcement in Environmental Law: Toward More Effective Implementation (D. Qun et al., eds., Edward Elgar Press 2011).

 - Let Freedom Ring from Lookout Mountain, in Law Touched Our Hearts: A Generation Remembers Brown v.
 Board of Education (Mildred Robinson & Richard Bonnie eds., Vanderbilt U. Press 2009).

 - Enforcing International Criminal Law Violations with Civil Remedies: The U.S. Alien Tort Claims Act , in International Criminal Law (Bassiouni, Brill Publishers 2008).